Changing the dynamics of conflict and humanitarian action.

 Your Conflict Dynamics International Resource Center

-Peace Pulse Released
+November-December 2021 Peace Pulse

 The Peace Pulse is a digest that seeks to inform readers about recent debates and scholarship related to peacebuilding and governance, as well as research on Conflict Dynamics’ peacebuilding contexts: Somalia and Somaliland, South Sudan, Sudan, and Syria.